2026 LEAGUE RULES

 The players (home player first) shall throw for bull before the first leg of each game to decide who throws first; the first throw in each leg shall alternate thereafter and players do not throw for bull before the deciding leg.

 One point awarded for each game won in the singles and pairs, meaning a total of eight points are available each match.
+Group Tables will be produced but these are for information only as no trophies will be awarded at the end of the season.

 Matches to start at 8.00pm.
 One player is to be at the venue and ready to play not later than 8.15pm.